1844 Rue Amherst, Gay Village

 This family operation is an homage to Jewish deli comfort food, but done in a way that feels entirely fresh.
-Here, you’ll find all the requisites—organic gravlax, matzo ball soup, schnitzel—in addition to riffs on the classics (latke smorgasbord, challah grilled cheese) served in a beautiful, brightly lit space and complemented by a bar and on-site herb garden.
-Not surprisingly, it's good for brunch, but expect a wait, as they don’t take reservations.
+Here, you’ll find all the requisites—organic gravlax, matzo ball soup, schnitzel—in addition to riffs on the classics (latkes smorgasbord, challah grilled cheese) served in a beautiful, brightly lit space and complemented by a bar and on-site herb garden.
+Not surprisingly, it's good for brunch, but expect a wait, as it doesn’t take reservations.

 Ask For Luigi

 305 Alexander St., Downtown Eastside

 This beloved restaurant has all the hallmarks of an old-school Italian joint—no reservations accepted, an unfussy interior of simple wooden tables and chairs, signature checkerboard floors, plus pasta with a flavor that can only be achieved by being hand-made daily, in-house.
 Expect indulgent but classic pairings like oxtail risotto topped with bone marrow, or crab with fennel.

 Bao Bei Chinese Brasserie

 163 Keefer St., Downtown

 This is a second offering from revered Kissa Tanto chef Joël Watanabe, and it doesn't disappoint.
 Bao Bei swaps Japanese-Italian fusion for Chinese brasserie food, with the odd dash of Gallic flavor.
 The menu—all Taiwanese and Sichuan influence—is short, with dumplings described as "petits cadeaux" (little gifts in French) and small starters, adorably dubbed "schnaks."
 The kick-ass fried rice is, as described—a mouthwatering blend of pork belly, squash, and spicy peanuts.
 The wine list is unusually extensive for an Asian restaurant, and a lot of thought has gone into curating cocktails that compliment the food.
 We recommend a pre-dinner drink accompanied by a serving of spicy cucumbers at the bar.

 797 College St., Little Italy